 Epilepsy with myoclonic-atonic seizures (previously known as epilepsy with myoclonic astatic seizures, or Doose syndrome) is a syndrome characterized by the presence of myoclonic-atonic seizures in an otherwise normal child who may have a history of febrile and/or afebrile seizures.
 There is often a family history of seizures.

 This syndrome is characterized by seizures that have onset between 6 months and 6 years of age (peak 2 to 4 years).
-In two thirds of children febrile seizures and generalized convulsive seizures precede the onset of myoclonic-atonic and atonic seizures.
+In two thirds of children febrile seizures and generalized tonic-clonic seizures precede the onset of myoclonic-atonic and atonic seizures.
 Both sexes are affected, with a male predominance (ratio 2:1).
 Antecedent and birth history is unremarkable.
 Neurological examination and head size are normal.
 Development and cognition is typically normal, however impairments may develop at or after seizure onset.

 CAUTION Glucose transporter disorders should be excluded.